Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

 Hoarding the Hamster and the Dwarf Hamster

 Hamsters & Dwarf Hamsters carry their food in their cheek pouches .
-What you see is that the hamster stuffs its food into its cheek pouches and quickly takes it to its house or storage room.
-Transporting food in the cheek pouches is also known as 'Hoarding' .
+What you see is that the hamster stuffs his food into his cheek pouches and quickly takes it to his house or pantry.
+Carrying food in the cheek pouches is also called 'Hoarding' .
 Thanks to the cheek pouch muscle, the food is held in the cheek pouch and the Hamster can transport it safely and quickly.

-If your hamster or dwarf hamster is going to eat really selectively , so that he only eats the tasty things, it may be wise to switch to an all-in-one kibble .
-In this way, the hamster can no longer eat selectively.
-Each kibble has its own composition.
-Hamsters do need a few weeks to get used to different food.
-It is also possible that the hamster will eat less of the all-in-one kibble.
+If your hamster or dwarf hamster really starts to eat selectively , so that he only eats the tasty things, it may be wise to switch to an all-in-one kibble .
+The hamster can no longer eat selectively in this way.
+Each piece has its own composition.
+Hamsters need a few weeks to get used to different food.
+It is also possible that the hamster will eat less of the all-in-one chunk.
 This may have to do with the composition of the kibble.
-Some all-in-one kibbles have a very full composition, so that less of it needs to be eaten to meet the same nutritional requirement.
+Some all-in-one chunks have a very full composition, meaning less needs to be eaten to meet the same nutritional needs.

-Hamsters are much less sensitive to a change of food than, for example, a guinea pig or rabbit.
-Switching between feed is much easier with these animals.
-Nevertheless, we recommend that you always mix your own food with the new food for a few more days.
+Hamsters are much less sensitive to a change in food than, for example, a guinea pig or rabbit.
+Changing food is much easier with these animals.
+However, we always recommend mixing your own food with the new food for a few days.

 Coprophagy in Hamsters and Dwarf Hamsters